RISC-OS-Community/mUnit/README.md

 helps to speed up coding process.
 Hopefully it will be useful to many in the community.

-For more information on the original Ã‚Âµnit, see:
+For more information on the original µnit, see:
 [the µnit web site](https://nemequ.github.io/munit).

 ## Why a Port to RISC OS?